zcy136114-alt/ai-permission-analysis/README.md

-# AI and app's permission
+# AI and app's permissions

 ## Project Description
 This project studies how AI affects mobile application permissions by analyzing multiple versions of phone apps.